Shosha Goren

-Shosha Goren (שושה גורן; born 1943 in Baghdad, Iraq) is an Israeli actress and comedian of Iraqi Jewish descent.
+Shosha Goren (שושה גורן; born 18 February 1943) is an Israeli actress, playwright and comedian of Iraqi Jewish descent.

 She immigrated to Israel in 1951.
 While on a visit to the United States, she abandoned her position as teacher of Hebrew Literature and Language and went on to pursue her acting career at Brooklyn College in New York.
 However, in 1980, she returned to Israel with her family.

-She also starred in the 2007 Israeli film Jellyfish alongside Sarah Adler.
+Goren also starred in the 2007 Israeli film Jellyfish alongside Sarah Adler.

+Personal life

-She is married to Yitzhak Goren, an Egyptian Jewish writer and director.
+Goren is married to Yitzhak Goren, an Egyptian Jewish writer and director. they have three children, thirteen grandchildren, and two great-grandchildren.
+Lives in Kfar Kisch.